luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_teams_zoom.md

 - **Total Energy (J):** the total amount of energy consumed in 30 seconds.
 - **Energy Delay Product (J·s):** trade-off between energy efficiency and the time taken to complete the task.

 Average Power Consumption was chosen as we are reporting on the consumption of a continuous use case rather than a one-off use case.
-Energy Delay Product was chosen to evaluate the overall efficiency of by balancing energy consumption against performance.
+Energy Delay Product was chosen to evaluate the overall efficiency by balancing energy consumption against performance.

 Next, we establish a controlled testing environment, to achieve as accurate and reproducible results as possible.